sigasi/sigasi_insights/content/manual/tools.md

 files to your project.
 In order to update the files list, you should run a work flow action in Quartus, like starting a compilation.

-# Xilinx integration
+# AMD/Xilinx integration

 ## Setting the preferred editor

-To open the Sigasi Studio editor from Xilinx, you first have to configure Sigasi Studio as preferred editor in [Vivado](/manual/opening#xilinx-vivado) or [ISE](/manual/opening#xilinx-ise).
+To open the Sigasi Studio editor from AMD/Xilinx, you first have to configure Sigasi Studio as preferred editor in [Vivado](/manual/opening#xilinx-vivado) or [ISE](/manual/opening#xilinx-ise).

-## Importing Xilinx Projects in Sigasi Studio
+## Importing AMD/Xilinx Projects in Sigasi Studio

 ### Vivado

-The process of importing a Xilinx Vivado project is explained in [Generating a Sigasi project from a Vivado project](/tech/generating-sigasi-project-vivado-project).
+The process of importing a AMD/Xilinx Vivado project is explained in [Generating a Sigasi project from a Vivado project](/tech/generating-sigasi-project-vivado-project).

 ### ISE

-The process of importing a Xilinx ISE project is explained in [Importing a Xilinx ISE project in Sigasi](/tech/importing-xilinx-ise-project-sigasi).
+The process of importing a AMD/Xilinx ISE project is explained in [Importing a AMD/Xilinx ISE project in Sigasi](/tech/importing-xilinx-ise-project-sigasi).

-## Xilinx Preferences
+## AMD/Xilinx Preferences

 ### Vivado

-You can change the Xilinx Vivado installation location by selecting **Window > Preferences > Sigasi > Toolchains > Xilinx Vivado**.
+You can change the AMD/Xilinx Vivado installation location by selecting **Window > Preferences > Sigasi > Toolchains > Xilinx Vivado**.
-Sigasi Studio needs this path to find the Xilinx Vivado libraries.
+Sigasi Studio needs this path to find the AMD/Xilinx Vivado libraries.

 ### ISE

-You can change the Xilinx ISE installation location by selecting **Window > Preferences > Sigasi > Toolchains > Xilinx ISE**.
+You can change the AMD/Xilinx ISE installation location by selecting **Window > Preferences > Sigasi > Toolchains > Xilinx ISE**.
-Sigasi Studio needs this path to find the Xilinx Vivado libraries and to run the ISim compiler and simulator.
+Sigasi Studio needs this path to find the AMD/Xilinx ISE libraries and to run the ISim compiler and simulator.

 # Export